A Career in Osteopathy

 Peter Horobin specialises in sports osteopathy, working with various teams and at a range of tournaments.
 He now holds an MSc in Sports Medicine from UCL

-Eleanor Andrews combines human and animal osteopathy in her practice in Kent.
+Eleanor Andrews combines human and animal osteopathy in her practice.
 She helped develop the ESO animal courses and lectures in the UK and overseas

 After a career in the British Army, Paul Sell decided to retrain as an osteopath.
 He now lives in New Zealand where he has his own practice, employing three associates